hylasD/MATLAB_version_tSpace/README.md

 `run tspace.m`

 and follow the instructions.
-Function will export csv files in the working directory, which can be visualized and processed further (see
+Function will export csv files in the working directory, which can be visualized and processed further (see more [detials](http://denisdermadi.com/tspace-trajectory-inference-algorithm)